Resilient-Labs/matching-card-bootcamp/README.md

 # Pokémon Matching Card Game ϞϞ(๑⚈ ω ⚈๑)∩⚡
 ### Description
 Welcome to the Pokémon Matching Card Game!
-Test your memory and flip the cards to find matching pairs.
+Flip the cards to find matching pairs, test your memory, and wallow in nostalgia.
 The objective is simple: 🌟gotta match 'em all!🌟

 <img src="pokemon-matching-card-game.png">

 ### Game Features
 - <strong>Dynamic Card Shuffle</strong>: Pokémon cards are randomly shuffled for a unique experience each time you play.
 - <strong>Interactive Flipping Animation</strong>: Engaging card flip animation to enhance user experience.
-- <strong>Reset Button</strong>: Press the "Reset" button to start a new game at any time.
+- <strong>Pokéball Cursor</strong>: Adorable.
+- <strong>Reset Button</strong>: Inspired by the "Fight/Pokémon/Bag/Run" player options box from the classic Pokémon games of the 2000s.

 ### How to Play
 1. Click on any card to flip it over and reveal the Pokémon.